Altair (rocket stage)

-The Altair was a solid-fuel rocket with a fiberglass casing, initially developed for use as the third stage of Vanguard rockets in 1959.
+The Altair was a solid-fuel rocket with a filament-wound fibre-reinforced epoxy resin casing, initially developed for use as the third stage of Vanguard rockets in 1959.
 It was manufactured by Allegany Ballistics Laboratory (ABL) as the X-248.
 It was also sometimes called the Burner 1.

 Altair

+Vanguard rocket cutaway view - Altair is labeled as "third-stage rocket motor".

 The X-248 was one of two third-stage designs used during Project Vanguard.
 Early launches used a stage developed by the Grand Central Rocket Company, but the last used the X-248 which enabled the Vanguard to launch more massive payload.

 The X-248 was used as the second stage of some early Thor flights.
-These vehicles were designated "Thor-Burner".
+These vehicles were designated "Thor-LV2D Burner-1".

 Altairs were used as the third stage of early Delta rockets.